it-at-m/digiwf-project/content/resources/documentation/concept/eventbustopics.md

 After every deployment the digiwf-engine sends a deployment status event to the `dwf-cocreation-deploy-<ENV>` topic that informs subscribes of the topic about the success or failure of the deployment.

+> **Note:**
+> We use springwolf to generate asyncapi documentations.
+Checkout the services asyncapi docs under */springwolf/asyncapi-ui.html*.